Skip to the main content.

 Audit your current ticket data to identify patterns, common issues, routing flows, and areas for improvement.
 Look at how long triage takes, how often tickets get reassigned, where escalations happen, and which types of issues take longest to resolve.

-Establish baseline metrics across the five critical service delivery KPIs identified in industry research: average Level 1 resolution time, first contact resolution rate, technician utilization rate, SLA compliance rate, and customer satisfaction score.
-You'll measure against these baselines to track improvement.
+Establish baseline metrics across critical service delivery KPIs: average Level 1 resolution time, first contact resolution rate, technician utilization rate, SLA compliance rate, and customer satisfaction score.

 Configure your AI system to understand your environment.
-This means feeding it your documentation, configuring routing rules based on your service desk structure, setting up categorization that matches your reporting needs, and training it to recognize your specific issue patterns.
+This means importing your documentation, configuring routing rules based on your service desk structure, setting up categorization that matches your reporting needs, and allowing the system to analyze your ticket history.

 Phase two is where your team starts working with AI in a controlled environment.
 You're using AI for internal operations—ticket triage, documentation, knowledge management—but you're not exposing it to clients directly yet.